 Don’t forget any prescription meds, along with your prescription for each.
 If you have a medical condition or allergy that requires particular attention, bring along a doctor’s letter that describes the nature of the condition and the treatment needed.

 You can also help to ensure good health while travelling by being aware of food and water you consume, taking care with sun exposure and avoiding insect bites.
 Be aware that it’s not safe to drink tap water anywhere in Vietnam.

 In Vietnam, you call 113 for the police, 114 for fire services, 115 for an ambulance and 9999 for an emergency medical response service in English.
 In the event of an emergency, you can also seek help from your embassy.

 Remember to bring a toll-free international number for your credit/debit card and mobile phone providers, in case you need to cancel either from abroad.
-Also store numbers for your local embassy in Japan, along with contact details for your insurance and flight providers.
+Also store numbers for your local embassy in Vietnam, along with contact details for your insurance and flight providers.

 Luggage for Vietnam

 Bring a day bag for hiking and other expeditions, along with one compact suitcase or backpack.
 The day bag should be big enough to fit your daily essentials, such as a water bottle and camera.
 For the larger piece of luggage, a soft-sided bag works best in order to fit easily into transfer vehicles/buses/trains across Vietnam.

 Shimmering rice fields, bicycle flower stalls, tai chi by the lake: Vietnam is brimming with everyday moments that just happen to be breathtaking.If you’ve always been drawn to the idea of using a DSLR, now’s the time to get trained and then unleash your skills in one of the most picturesque places on earth.